bleonas/RateUniversityApplication/README.md

 - **Epic 3: Feedback System**
   - User Story 7: As a student, I want to leave feedback for a course.
   - User Story 8: As a student, I want to view feedback for a course.
-  - User Story 9: As a student, I want to edit or delete my feedback.

 - **Epic 4: Ratings and Rankings**
-  - User Story 10: As a student, I want to view the top-rated courses.
-  - User Story 11: As a student, I want to see the average rating for each course.
+  - User Story 9: As a student, I want to see the average rating for each course.
-  - User Story 12: As a student, I want to filter and sort courses based on criteria.

 ## 5. Sprint Backlogs